GuillaumePech/Cross-Cultural-EEG-Social-Influence-/Readme.txt

 A cross-cultural EEG study of how obedience and conformity influence reconciliation intentions.

+link for the article https://academic.oup.com/scan/article/20/1/nsaf038/8125306 link for the preprint - data https://osf.io/2xrfg/

-This repository contains the data, experiment, and analysis scripts for this manuscript.
+This git contains the data, experiment, and analysis scripts for this manuscript.

 Contents